JimDesu/basis-lang/README.md

 #### Recovery
 Recovery comes in two flavors: general and constrained.
 General recovery code follows a `|` marker.
 A command block covered by this marker is only invoked if one of the preceeding commands has a failure state; if the preceeding commands succeed, the failure code is skipped over.

-The `.fail` directive can accept a parameter with extra information describing the failure.
-This allows specific recovery handlers to be written.
+The `!` marker generates a failure based either on the contents of a variable or else on a command used as an expression.
+This is useful when we want to process different failures in different ways (for example, to potentially retry the operation)
 ```
 ...
-.fail MyFailureTypeInstance     ; the failure is marked with an instance of MyFailureType
+!
+MyFailureTypeInstance         ; the failure is marked with an instance of MyFailureType
 nextCommand: ...                ; this gets skipped because there's a failure
-| OtherFailureType f : ...      ; this gets skipped because the failure has the wrong type
+| OtherFailureType f ] ...      ; this gets skipped because the failure has the wrong type
-| MyFailureType f : ...         ; this gets executed because there's a failure with the correct type
+| MyFailureType f ] ...         ; this gets executed because there's a failure with the correct type
 | ...                           ; this would be executed if the preceding, above, wasn't here, since it handles all types,
                                 ; but in this case it's skipped over because the preceeding code clears the failure status
 ```